 In Neko Kawaigari, the player is a dog-man named Jack who, you guessed it, has amnesia.
 He's rescued by the head of a clinic for catgirls.
 In order to repay her, he becomes an odd-job man at the clinic, helping with the patients.

-Pokemon Mystery Dungeon: Excepting the Japan-only WiiWare games, the player is a Pokemon that was once human and lost their memory and in the first game it was more or less self-inflicted.
+Pokemon Mystery Dungeon: In Rescue Team and Explorers, the player is a Pokemon that was once human and lost their memory and in the first game it was more or less self-inflicted.
 However, unlike a normal Amnesiac Hero who is an inherently good fighter, they do have to slowly learn fighting skills (Pokemon moves) the same way any other Pokemon does: by Dungeon Crawling and Level Grinding.

 The Nameless One from Planescape: Torment, except he (obviously) doesn't remember his own name (his name is the last thing he remembers).
 Oh, and the soon-to-be sidekick who finds him is a floating talking skull who didn't so much 'find' him as was waiting for him to wake up again.
 However, whether he qualifies as a hero or not in this game depends on the player.